Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Ingredients

-• 4 tbsp olive oil divided
+• 4 tablespoons olive oil, divided in half

-• 2 tbsp balsamic vinegar
+• 2 tablespoons balsamic vinegar

-• 1 tsp dried oregano
+• 1 teaspoon dried oregano

-• 1/2 tsp black pepper
+• ½ teaspoon black pepper

-• 1 tsp red pepper flakes divided
+• 1 teaspoon red pepper flakes, divided in half

-• 4 cloves garlic minced
+• 4 cloves garlic, minced and divided in half

-• 1 tbsp fresh rosemary minced
+• 1 tablespoon fresh rosemary

-• 1 tbsp fresh oregano chopped
+• 1 tablespoon fresh oregano, chopped

 Instructions

-• In a 12 inch stainless steel skillet, heat remaining 2 tablespoons of olive oil and 2 tablespoons of butter over medium heat until the butter is melted.
+• In a 12-inch stainless steel skillet, heat remaining 2 tablespoons of olive oil and 2 tablespoons of butter over medium heat until the butter is melted.

 • Transfer drained potatoes to the preheated skillet.
 Saute over medium heat, stirring occasionally, until potatoes are browned and tender all the way through, approximately 10 minutes.